thermotools/thermopack/addon/pyUtils/README.md

 **./dependencies**: Generate dependencies for ../../Makefile by looping fortran source files in ../../src.

 **./datadb**: Read files from ../../fluids and ../../binaries and generate compdatadb.f90/mixdatadb.f90/saftvrmie_datadb.f90 for thermopack.
 Must be copied manually to ../../src/.
+    Also generates the file Component-name-mapping.md for the wiki.